Oil-YEYE/Previous_Project_Store/README.md

 ---

-  # About me (●'◡'●)
+  # About this (●'◡'●)

-  - I am studying Agent project to be a real engineer.
+  - I am studying Agent project to be a engineer.

-  - One project by project,I trust i can do that.

-  - Here i will record all my project i have done.
+  - So here i recorded all my project i have done.